 Initially the course of study is similar for all students, consisting of basic lectures in human biology, molecular biology and genetics.
 Later, the individual programs diverge, according to the student’s research interests.
-The trainee may choose a program with emphasis in molecular genetics, somatic cell genetics, biochemical genetics, immunogenetics, population genetics, cytogenetics, informatics or related fields.
+The trainee may choose a program with emphasis in molecular genetics and genomics, bioinformatics, biochemical genetics, cancer genetics, immunogenetics, population genetics or related fields.
 Faculty advisors are available to discuss career planning with the student.
 The overriding goal is to provide each student with a quality training experience that will prepare them for a career in the area of their choosing.

 Fostering a Diverse Learning Environment

 The School of Medicine and The Johns Hopkins Hospital furnish an excellent environment for research training in human genetics.
-The activities in human genetics are coordinated through the McKusick-Nathans Institute for Genetic Medicine, a multidepartmental center with faculty from the Departments of Pediatrics, Medicine, Molecular Biology & Genetics, Oncology and others.
+The activities in human genetics are coordinated through the McKusick-Nathans Institute, within the Department of Genetic Medicine, the only School of Medicine department that has both clinical and foundational science faculty.
 Activities include courses in human genetics and medical genetics, a postdoctoral training program in human genetics, research conferences and journal clubs, as well as clinical conferences and an intensive summer course in mammalian genetics at The Jackson Laboratory in Bar Harbor, Maine.
 The clinical facilities provide superb opportunities for students to observe variations in human phenotype and to learn about relevant problems in medical genetics.
 They also provide a wealth of research material, rarely equaled elsewhere.

-While the training program is strictly a Ph.D. program, the M.A. degree is available either with or without thesis in cases where performance has been adequate, but termination or transfer to another institution is deemed appropriate.
+While the training program is strictly a Ph.D. program, the M.A. degree is available with a thesis in cases where performance has been adequate, but termination or transfer to another institution is deemed appropriate.
 Our program aims to provide research training in human genetics and therefore is not suitable for those whose interest is limited to genetic counseling.